connylabs/ingest/README.md

 The deployment of ingest contains of two parts.

-On part is called the enqueuer.
+One part is called the enqueuer.
 It is started with the flag `--mode=enqueue`.
 It will scan the configured sources and push a message for each item in the source to its [NATS](https://nats.io/) stream.